swcarpentry/shell-novice/_episodes/02-filedir.md

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
-For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
+For the sake of this example, we'll be illustrating the filesystem on our scientist Phillipa's computer.
 After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On Nelle's computer, the filesystem looks like this:
+On Phillipa's computer, the filesystem looks like this:

 ![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)